getsureshv/SimpleHeartbeatService/README.md

 # WeatherWindowsService
-C# Project to Download Weather info for Dallas tx
+C# Project to Download Weather info for Dallas tx and writes to a csv file with following info.
+Temperature (numeric value)
+Units (C/F)
+Precipitation (true/false)

 Project uses
-   This project based on Console application and uses Topshelf and NewtonsoftJson libraries to do the task. http://api.openweathermap.org/ api to download weather info AppID (&appid=7a47ca23234371289e9f4549179c8bfa) Dallas Texas (Hardcoded) "q=Dallas,Texas"
+   This project based on Console application and uses Topshelf and NewtonsoftJson libraries to do the task. http://api.openweathermap.org/ api to download weather info.

+   AppID (&appid=7a47ca23234371289e9f4549179c8bfa).

+   Dallas Texas (Hardcoded) "q=Dallas,Texas".

-   Units / Unit of Temperature is in  Fahrenheit (&units=Imperial) If service started or run from command line , gathers info every 5 minutes
+   Units / Unit of Temperature is in  Fahrenheit (&units=Imperial).

+   If service started or run from command line , gathers info every 5 minutes.

    Gathers information in JSON (Return format)

+ Write CSV file
  Writes to fold c:\\temp (assumes its windows and c:\temp exists) Writes to a CSV file "Weather.csv"
  It creates file if not exists.